knot-system/knot-site/README.md

 # Eigenheim

-A small website system, that acts as a micropub server so you can use whatever micropub client you want to write new posts. this will be part of a larger system.
+A small website system, that acts as a micropub server so you can use whatever micropub client you want to write new posts.
+This will be part of a larger system.
+More details will be added later.

-This is currently a very early alpha stage. **You should not use this for now.
+This is currently in a early alpha stage. **You should not use this for now.
 THINGS WILL BREAK!**

 Here be dragons: